-Immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban
+Washington state immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban

-There's no expected impact on arrivals at SeaTac International Airport since the travel ban has already been in place.
+There's no expected impact on arrivals at Sea-Tac International Airport since the travel ban has been in place.

-Washington state immigrant rights advocates and Democratic politicians voiced their opposition to Tuesday’s U.S. Supreme Court’s ruling, which upheld a decision by the Trump administration banning travelers from some countries from entering the U.S.
+Washington state immigrant-rights advocates and Democratic politicians voiced their opposition to Tuesday’s Supreme Court’s ruling, which upheld a decision by the Trump administration banning travelers from some countries from entering the U.S.

-The state had played a key role in fighting various versions of the ban, the latest of which restricts travel from seven nations.
+The state has played a key role in fighting various versions of the ban, the latest of which restricts travel from seven nations.
 Five of those countries have overwhelmingly Muslim populations.

 “We are profoundly disappointed and devastated by this ruling,” said Jorge Barón, executive director of the Northwest Immigrant Rights Project, which has assisted people affected by the ban.
 He said the decision would make it “difficult, if not impossible” for some people to be reunited with family members.

-“It truly saddens me that this court doesn’t check this president’s worst impulses,” said Karol Brown, a Seattle-based immigration attorney.
+“It truly saddens me that this court doesn’t check this president’s worst impulses,” said Karol Brown, a Bellevue-based immigration attorney.
 “And I know the impact this is having all over the world.”

 A few of Brown’s clients are impacted by the travel ban, including an American citizen separated from her Iranian-born husband, and a Somali refugee separated from her 7-year-old son.
 The son had been living in a refugee camp in Kenya with his father, who recently died.